Qovery/documentation/website/guides/cloud-provider/guide-microsoft-azure.md

 ---
+last_modified_on: "2023-05-29"
 $schema: "/.meta/.schemas/guides.json"
-title: Deploy on your Azure account
+title: Configure your Microsoft Azure account
 description: How to configure and deploy your apps on your Azure (Microsoft Azure) account with Qovery
 author_github: https://github.com/evoxmusic
 tags: ["type: guide", "cloud_provider: azure"]